 We work to discover why droughts, pluvials, and climate extremes happen.
-We also work to elucidate the nature of climate across geologic time and on exoplanetary atmospheres.
+Additionally, we work to elucidate the nature of climate across geologic time and the nature of exoplanetary atmospheres.
 Our tools include data from the recent and distant past, climate models, and the best statistical techniques for the problem in front of us.
-Together as a lab and with scientists across the globe, we work to solve some of the most interesting problems in climate science.
+Together as a lab and with scientists across the globe, we work to solve some of the most interesting problems in climate and planetary science.

 We're looking for curious, creative, and self-driven people to join our lab at Hebrew University.
 A diversity of experiences, backgrounds, political viewpoints, and ways of thinking are vital to our group and for the problems we solve.
 If you're interested in our work, contact Nathan Steiger to discuss how you might join the lab as an undergraduate student, a graduate student, or a postdoctoral researcher.